Release notes for Cloud Manager 2025.9.0 in 51ºÚÁϲ»´òìÈ Experience Manager as a Cloud Service release-notes

 See Manage Access Tokens.

-Add Edge Delivery Config Pipeline add-eds-pipeline
+Add Edge Delivery config pipeline add-eds-pipeline

 Config Pipelines are now supported for sites built with Edge Delivery Services, expanding this capability beyond just Cloud Service environments.
 You can use Config Pipelines to manage settings such as traffic filtering rules and Web Application Firewall (WAF) configurations, where applicable.
 See Supported Configurations.

-Bug fixes
+Bug fixes bug-fixes